herbfunkstank/django-cookbook/README.md

 ### README.md for Cookbook - Django 1.4.2
-# Based on cookbook app found here:
+# Based on a German cookbook webapp tutorial found here:
 [http://django-workshop.de](http://django-workshop.de)

-I created this just to demonstrate what I can do:
+### I created this just to demonstrate what I can do.
+I list features
+### here as I add them to the site.

+Created news app

+Setup South to handle database migrations

+Created router.py to manage multiple databases for the site

+Created second database for news app

+Improved templates to show author, difficulty, and categories.

-### Created Middleware to handle 403 errors
+Created Middleware to handle 403 errors

 Replaced index and detail functions with class-based-generic-views